andrewthegr8/Romi-Cam/README.md

 FF:FF:FF:FF:FF:FF
 ```

 That is intentional.
-Any ESP32 receiver running the matching receiver firmware and listening on the same channel can receive the pose packets.
+Any ESP32 receiver running the matching receiver firmware and listening on the same Wi-Fi channel can receive the pose packets.
 This allows multiple Romis to receive the same broadcast stream without pairing each transmitter/receiver pair by MAC address.

 ---